openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     - ``memory(readwrite, argmem: none)``: May access any memory apart from argument memory.

+    The supported access kinds are:

+    - ``readwrite``: Any kind of access to the location is allowed.
+    - ``read``: The location is only read.
+Writing to the location is immediate undefined behavior.
+This includes the case where the location is read from and then the same value is written back.
+    - ``write``: Only writes to the location are observable outside the function call.
+However, the function may still internally read the location after writing it, as this is not observable.
+Reading the location prior to writing it results in a poison value.
+    - ``none``: No reads or writes to the location are observed outside the function.
+It is always valid to read and write allocas, and to read global constants, even if ``memory(none)`` is used, as these effects are not externally observable.

     The supported memory location kinds are:

     - ``argmem``: This refers to accesses that are based on pointer arguments